banjoadeola17/team-management-app/README.md

 ## FUTURE IMPROVEMENTS

 The implementation considers the basic CRUD operation for members and tags.
-However, further improvements, if implemented would ensure a robust and a more effective team management managemnet.
+However, further improvements, if implemented would ensure a robust and a more effective management of the team.

-The improvemement that could be considered include;
+The improvemements that could be considered include;

+* Introducing the repository layer into the project structre to hold operations involving database.
+This makes the code structure to be more loosely coupled and assist to achieve dependency injection.

 * Implementation of authentication and authorization (e.g with jwt and assigning roles to members) across the application.
 With this, only the authorized members can create/ set tags, delete tags and carry out other restrictive functions across the application.

+* User context to inject the authenticated user into the resolvers for use.

 * Write more of unit and integration tests cases to cover all the functions in the application.
 This would help to properly track changes and breaks within the application.